Graphs of Systoles on hyperbolic surfaces: Minimal non-admissible fat graph

-In this section, we study non-admissible fat graphs.
+In this section, we study non-admissible fat graph.
 We give a constructive proof of Theorem \ref{thm:1.2}.
 Recall that, for a given fat graph $G$ and a positive real number $l$ if there exists a metric on $G$ such that the length of each standard cycle is equal to $l$ and the length of each non-standard cycle is strictly greater than $l$, we say that the graph is combinatorially admissible.
 A fat graph is non-admissible if it is not admissible.
-Also, a non-admissible fat graph is called minimal non-admissible if every proper subgraph of $G$ is admissible.
+Also, a non-admissible fat graph is called minimal non-admissible if every subgraph of $G$ is admissible.
 We prove the following: \begin{theorem} There are infinitely many minimal non-admissible fat graphs. \end{theorem}

 Suppose $G$ is a given $4$-regular fat graph such that the intersection graph $\Gamma(G)$ is a planar graph.
 Consider a standard cycle $C=e_1*\cdots *e_n$ and let $v_1, \dots , v_n$ be the nodes of $C$ enumerated in a fixed orientation.
 Let $C_i$ denote the standard cycle meeting $C$ at $v_i$.
-If the orientation induced from the plane gives the cyclic ordering $C_1<C_2<\cdots < C_n$(clockwise or anti clockwise) to the set of nodes adjacent to the node $C$ in $\Gamma(G)$ then we say that the node $C$ in $\Gamma(G)$ respects an orientation of the fat graph.
+If the orientation induced from the plane gives the cyclic ordering $C_1<C_2<\cdots < C_n$ (clockwise or anti-clockwise) to the set of nodes adjacent to the node $C$ in $\Gamma(G)$ then we say that the node $C$ in $\Gamma(G)$ respects an orientation of the fat graph.
 If each of the nodes of $\Gamma(G)$ respects an orientation of the fat graph then we say that the intersection graph respects an orientation of the fat graph.

 Suppose $G$ is a fat graph such that the intersection graph $\Gamma(G)$ is planar and respects an orientation of $G$.
+We assume that $G$ is $4$-regular and two standard cycles can intersect at most once.
 Let the number of faces in $\Gamma(G)$ be $f$ and the number of nodes be $v$.

 \begin{lemma} Suppose $v\leq f$, then $G$ is non-admissible. \end{lemma} \begin{proof} Each node of $\Gamma(G)$ corresponds to a standard cycle of $G$.
 Also, there is a natural association of a non-standard cycle to each face of $\Gamma(G)$ so that the non-standard cycles associated to distinct faces have no edges in common.
+Note that, this correspondence is not uniquely defined when a standard cycle is intersected by exactly two other standard cycles.
+But this non-uniqueness is not a problem.